The child or any party who claims to be a parent can initiate a paternity lawsuit in Nevada. The court will usually rule that a man is the father if:

 Example: David and Elizabeth have lived together for several years.
 But David is sterile.
 So David’s brother, Caleb agrees to be a sperm donor.

 When the child is young, Caleb maintains a relationship with him.
 But After David and Elizabeth break up, Elizabeth refuses to let Caleb see her son.
-So Freddie brings a paternity suit.
+So Caleb brings a paternity suit.

 There is a presumption that David is the child’s father because he lived with Elizabeth when she conceived.
 But if Caleb donated his sperm with the intent to be the child’s father there is a conflicting presumption.
 The court will have to weigh the evidence to determine what the parties intended and what is in the best interest of the child (NRS 125C.0035).